KashifKhaan/Stop-Watch-JavaFX/README.md

 ## Getting Started

-To run the Stopwatch application, you need to have Java 8 or later installed on your system.
+To run the Stopwatch application, you need to have Java 8 or later installed on your system and set up a JavaFX development environment.

+### Setting up JavaFX

+1. Download the JavaFX SDK from the official website: [JavaFX Downloads](https://gluonhq.com/products/javafx/).

+2. Extract the downloaded archive to a location on your system.

+3. Set up the JavaFX environment variable in your development environment:
+   - In your project's IDE, go to the project settings or build configurations.
+   - Add a new system environment variable named `PATH_TO_FX` and set its value to the path of the extracted JavaFX SDK directory.
+   - Apply the changes and save the configuration.

+### Building and Running the Application

 1. Clone the repository or download the source code.

 2. Open the project in your preferred Java Integrated Development Environment (IDE).

+3. Configure the JavaFX runtime:
+   - In your project's IDE, go to the project settings or build configurations.
+   - Add the JavaFX runtime module to the project dependencies or module path.
+   - Specify the JavaFX runtime arguments, such as `--module-path` and `--add-modules`, to include the required JavaFX modules.
+   - Apply the changes and save the configuration.

-3. Build and run the application.
+4. Build and run the application:
+   - Build the project to compile the source code.
+   - Run the project using the specified JavaFX runtime configuration.

 ## Usage